intertect/intertect/src/content/lesson_4/part_1.md

 to get a sense of what was going on behind the scenes using your implementations of `fetch` and the remainder of the pipeline.
 Now, it's your turn to implement this function!
-It's going to be different from the previous lesson, since this time we are executing instructions in **parallel.** Therefore, you must save the state of the pipeline at each point and continue execution of previously run commands on the following step of the pipeline.
+It's going to be different from the previous lesson, since this time we are executing instructions in **parallel.** Therefore, you must continue execution of previously run commands whose results were saved in the latches at the following step of the pipeline.
 Here are some notes to help you through this:

-- The `pipeline` variable is an array that should only have **three** variables stored.
-This effectively acts as a global tracker of the results you've previously obtained from running an execution step.
-While there are four stages, there is no return value for the "write" step, meaning there's nothing to be stored from there.
-- You should check the `pipeline` to see if anything has been previously executed and stored in those locations, i.e. if the previous step fetched and instruction and wrote that into the pipeline, you should pull that information out, decode it now, and write it back into the appropriate slot in the pipeline.
+- The `latches` variable is an object that should maximally have its **four** latch slots used.
+This will *only* **not** be the case at the beginning and end of the program execution, i.e. where you are first loading things into an empty pipeline or flushing out the remaining steps before program termination.
+- You should execute a stage of the pipeline if a given `latch` slot acts as input to it and is not `undefined.` In line with that, whenever you execute a stage of the pipeline, make sure to `flush` it, i.e. set the corresponding latch from which you got the input to `undefined`!
+If you don't, the program will never terminate.
-- You will **not** have to modify your `fetch`, `decode`, `execute`, or `write` functions: simply call them with the appropriate arguments and save the results in the pipeline!
+- You will **not** have to modify your `IF`, `ID`, `EX`, `MEM` or `WB` functions: simply call them with the appropriate arguments!
+You may look at what we called the `dummy` pipeline in the parts of Lesson 3 as a guidance for what the function will look like.
 - The `pipeline` starts empty!
 This means, when you press `Step` on the UI, you will **NOT** see anything updating (other than the `pc`) until at least four steps in!
 After that point, however, you should see updates on each click of `Step`, although the update